LeonG19/PRvL/README.md

 # PRvL: Quantifying the Capabilities and Risks of Large Language Models for PII Redaction

 ## About
 PRvL is an open-source framework for **PII redaction with Large Language Models (LLMs)**.
 It provides fine-tuned models and evaluation tools to help practitioners redact sensitive information from unstructured text while preserving context and meaning.
-Unlike rule-based or NER approaches that fail to generalize across formats, PRvL leverages the contextual understanding of LLMs to deliver accurate, efficient, and privacy-aware redaction.

 Designed for **secure, self-managed environments**, PRvL enables data owners to perform redaction without exposing sensitive content to third-party services.
 The framework also supports multiple inference settings, making it adaptable for research, deployment, and compliance needs.
 <p align="center">